 The second event is the possibility that the performance of the emerging market asset class might “decouple” from that of the developed world (as discussed in the portfolio review for the third quarter of 2017).
 If some sort of “decoupling” occurs, it will heighten the diversification benefit of emerging markets within the context of a long-term portfolio (with likely no meaningful diversification benefit over a short-term horizon).
 To be sure, I do not know whether any meaningful decoupling will occur; yet I can also state with conviction that, for the first time in my career, there is a realistic and meaningful possibility that it might.

-Returning to the present, precarious moment in the emerging markets: stock prices are generally behaving in a speculative manner, prompted by momentum, resulting in valuation levels that do not account for the myriad risks that surrounding the developing world.
+Returning to the present, precarious moment in the emerging markets: stock prices are generally behaving in a speculative manner, prompted by momentum, resulting in valuation levels that do not account for the myriad risks that surround the developing world.
 In my view, the emerging markets have ignored any number of events that might trigger financial instability, or a downturn in corporate performance: gathering inflation; rising oil prices; conflict stemming from North Korea or the South China seas; environmental threats that could result in persistent droughts, food insecurity, or the devastation of habitable land; anti-trust action against large technology companies; and the possibility of a financial shock in China.
 Personally, I have not witnessed such exaggerated conditions since the “technology bubble” that occurred almost two decades ago.

 My concern stems in large part from high valuations, but also from the speculative behavior I have observed among investors and companies over the past year: